eddietheengineer/VoronDocs/official/sourcing.md

 *When purchasing small items, it is recommended to buy extras (round up).
 Having a few extra screws or connectors around may actually help you later.*

 _Note:_ The generated BOM part numbers for Misumi extrusions are the exact part numbers.
-Enter them into Misumi's website and they will return exactly what needs to be ordered, down to drilling holes and tapping ends.
+Enter them into Misumi's website and they will return exactly what needs to be ordered, including any extra drilling or tapping operations.

 There are a growing number of suppliers that are assembling kits to build Voron printers.
 Outside of the sourcing guide, Voron does not implicitly endorse any specific vendor of Voron kits.